This article was reviewed and updated on August 28, 2020

 A revolving line of credit can be a valuable tool for any small business.
 Whether you need cash to improve working capital, purchase inventory, or for something else entirely, a revolving line of credit can help your company access the money it needs quickly.

-Keep reading for highlights of how this flexible borrowing option might help your small business.
+Keep reading to learn more about how a revolving credit line option might help your small business.
 We’ll also review some of the best revolving lines of credit for businesses and discuss why it’s a good idea to open a revolving line of credit before your company needs it.

 Find the right financing for you